 Between these walls covered with woodwork, stucco, moldings, pictures, framed prints, among which I was walking—among which I was already waiting for you, very far away from this setting where I now stand, in front of you, still waiting for the man who will no longer come, who no longer threatens to come to separate us again, to tear you away from me.
 Are you coming?

 The film opens with Rosmer, the enactment of a condensed version of Rosmersholm, a play by Henrik Ibsen about guilt, divided love and a fated suicide pact, driven by the ghosts and memories of the past.
 Marienbad similarly plays with repressed desire and shifting allegiance, whereby A is finally convinced by X’s relentless persuasion and reconstruction of former events, ending with their elopement into an unknown fate.

 Like Shakespeare’s A Midsummer Night’s Dream—a drama focusing on love, time, reality and the loss of personal identity, which also features a play within a play—we are immediately alerted to the fact that all is not quite what it seems.
-Indeed, in the preface to the screenplay, Robbe-Grillet states that he was inspired by Resnais’ work because, “I recognized in it the attempt to construct a purely mental space and time, those of the dream, perhaps, or of memory, those of all affective life—without being overly concerned with traditional causal links or with an absolute narrative chronology.”
+Indeed, in the preface to the screenplay, Robbe-Grillet states that he was inspired by Resnais’ former work because, “I recognized in it the attempt to construct a purely mental space and time, those of the dream, perhaps, or of memory, those of all affective life—without being overly concerned with traditional causal links or with an absolute narrative chronology.”